SeneGambiaTravel Directory

 Abuko Nature Reserve: The Complete Visitor Guide

-Abuko Nature Reserve is The Gambia's most accessible and most rewarding wildlife site — a 105-hectare patch of riparian forest, dry woodland and gallery forest 20 minutes south of the Kololi tourist strip.
-In a morning here you will almost certainly see Pel's fishing owl, violet turaco, western red colobus, green vervet monkeys and 50–80 bird species.
-It is one of the best half-days in the country.
+Abuko is the Gambia's most accessible wildlife site, and one of its most rewarding — 105 hectares of riparian, dry and gallery forest 20 minutes south of the Kololi strip.
+In a single morning you'll very likely see Pel's fishing owl, violet turaco, western red colobus, green vervet monkeys and 50–80 bird species.
+A very good half-day.

 Quick facts